legnoh/github-repo-configs/README.md

 ## Appendix

 > [!NOTE]
-> If you do not use a [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), be aware that `require_signed_commits` of the brunch protection is obstructed by⁠ `terraform apply`.
+> If you do not use a [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), be aware that `require_signed_commits` of the brunch protection is obstructed by⁠ `tofu apply`.
 > If you commit it via a GitHub App, you can avoid this problem because a commit signature is always given.

 ### 3 GitHub Apps for yourself